trentonsallee/SVG-Logo-Maker/README.md

 * Repository contains multiple descriptive commit messages.

 * Repository contains a high-quality readme with description and a link to a walkthrough video.

-## Review

-You are required to submit the following for review:

-* A walkthrough video that demonstrates the functionality of the application and passing tests.

-* At least one sample SVG file generated using your application.

-* The URL of the GitHub repository, with a unique name and a README describing the project.

----
-© 2023 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.